Medically reviewed by Sophia Yen, MD, MPH – Written by Carmiya Baskin and Pandia Health’s writing team.

 Now, let’s get to the juicy part of why it’s important to be on birth control ESPECIALLY on your wedding day: sex.
-If there is any risk that you or your partner could become pregnant during sex, take birth control!
-If you’re not on birth control, be sure to have emergency contraception on hand.
-Pandia recommends Ella as it is the most effective form of emergency contraception and it works up to 5 days after unprotected sex.
-BUT it becomes less effective with each passing day so try to take it sooner rather than later.
-IMPORTANT: emergency contraception does NOT protect against STDs so be sure to wear a condom no matter what!
+If there is any possibility that you could become pregnant during sex, take birth control!
+If you’re not on birth control, be sure to have some emergency contraception on hand.
+Pandia Health recommends Ella because it is the most effective form of emergency contraception by pill and it works up to 5 days after unprotected sex.
+BUT it becomes less effective with each passing hour so try to take it sooner rather than later.
+IMPORTANT: emergency contraception does NOT protect against STIs(Sexually Transmitted Infections like HIV, Chlamydia, Gonorrhea, Herpes Simplex Virus, HPV, etc) so be sure to use a condom (if there’s a penis involved) no matter what!

 You probably don’t want to deal with pregnancy symptoms whether it’s your wedding or your best friend’s your sister’s — fatigue, nausea, and a rapidly changing body is a big no no!
 If you’ve got the time to figure out a form of contraception that works for you, start sooner rather than later.
-You might get some initial breakthrough bleeding or bloating as your body adjusts to the hormones but you may also experience clearer skin and positive changes in weight.
+You might get some initial breakthrough bleeding as your body adjusts to the hormones but you may also experience clearer skin and less facial hair.

 Ultimately, weddings can be stressful.
 If you’re freaking out about all of the things that still need to get done, TAKE A DEEP BREATH.
 Everything is going to work out and the ceremony will be magical no matter what.
 If you’re concerned about not being on birth control on your wedding day, Pandia Health can get you set up with a method that works for you in minutes!
 The company hosts a wonderful team of doctors who are available to chat online 24/7 and ensure confidentiality, convenience, and care.

 Join the Pandia Health community as you begin this new chapter in your life.
-Sign up for our services today!
+Sign up for our FREE delivery, automatic refill, and annual reminder to see your prescriber services today!
 Cheers!